hashrock-sandbox/study-deno-text-editor/README.md

 # Run

+At the moment, deno_webview seems to block the http server handler, so you need to run the two scripts in separate processes.

 execute two commands:

 - deno run --allow-net --allow-write --allow-read server.ts
-- deno run --allow-env --allow-write --allow-read --allow-net --allow-plugin .\index.ts
+- deno run --unstable --allow-env --allow-write --allow-read --allow-net --allow-plugin .\index.ts

 # Edge Webview info

 If you are using Windows, you may require this:

 https://github.com/Boscop/web-view#known-issues-and-limitations